-The content library in System Center Configuration Manager
+The content library in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-- One or more disk drives on which you want to create the content library.
+One or more disk drives on which you want to create the content library.

-- A priority for each drive that you use.
+A priority for each drive that you use.

-- You configure the drive settings during the distribution point installation.
+You configure the drive settings during the distribution point installation.

 About the content library on the central administration site

 By default, Configuration Manager creates a content library on the central administration site when the site is installed.
 The content library is placed on the drive of the site server that has the most free disk space.
-Because you cannot install a distribution point on the central administration site, you cannot prioritize the drives for use by the content library.
+Because you can't install a distribution point on the central administration site, you can't prioritize the drives for use by the content library.
 Similar to the content library on other site servers and on distribution points, when the drive that contains the content library runs out of available disk space, the content library automatically spans to the next available drive.

 Configuration Manager uses the content library on the central administration site in the following scenarios:

-When you create content at a primary site and then distribute it to a different primary site or a secondary site below a different primary site, the central administration site temporarily stores that content in the scheduler inbox on the central administration site but does not add that content to its content library.
+When you create content at a primary site and then distribute it to a different primary site or a secondary site below a different primary site, the central administration site temporarily stores that content in the scheduler inbox on the central administration site but doesn't add that content to its content library.

 Use the following options to manage the content library on the central administration site: